logbarron/kiko/docs/codebase/views.md

 **Purpose**: Renders travel/accommodations section.

 **Key Features**:
-- Hotel name and address
+- Collapsible cards for Hotels, Transportation, and Local Guide
-- Booking URL link
+- Renders rich-text content from `EventDetails` (addresses, discount codes, notes)
-- Theme-aware image
+- Theme-aware header image

-**Function**: `renderTravel(accommodations)`
+**Function**: `renderTravelSection(view)`

 **Output**: HTML string for travel section

 **Notes**:
-- Only renders if `accommodations` object exists in event configuration
+- Only renders when `view.navigation.showTravel` is true and at least one of `view.accommodations`, `view.transportationGuide`, or `view.localGuide` has content.

 ---